Zotob

+Microsoft used 50 investigators and had put a $250,000 reward for the capture of the hacker(s).
+Microsoft's General counsel declared on 26 August 2005 that "The fact that we were able to see these arrests in less than two weeks and see them halfway around the world really drives that point home."
 It was declared that the Zotob worms cost an average of $97,000 as well as 80 hours of cleanup per company affected.

 Rbot variant

 Zotob was derived from the Rbot worm.
 Rbot can force an infected computer to continuously restart.
-Its outbreak on August 16, 2005 was covered "live" on CNN television, as the network's own computers got infected.
+Its outbreak on August 16, 2005, was covered "live" on CNN television, as the network's own computers got infected.
 Zotob would self-replicate each time the computer rebooted, resulting in each computer having numerous copies of the file by the time it was purged.
 This is similar to the Blaster (Lovesan) worm.